 A Writable Volume can contain data such as application settings, user profile, licensing information, configuration files, and user-installed applications.

-Using App Volumes Manager, you can create, import, edit, expand, and disable Writable Volumes.
+Using App Volumes Manager, you can create, import, edit, expand, and deactivate Writable Volumes.